Semester 1 – Fall

 Ultrasound Scanning II

-The emphasis of this course is for students to become competent in scanning a normal abdomen & female pelvis (transabdominal).
-This hands-on ultrasound-scanning course is conducted in a simulated laboratory environment utilizing high and low fidelity phantoms/simulators & scanning each other.
-The students will also work on the development of sonographic scanning skills of obstetrics, transvaginal scanning, male pelvis (prostate & seminal vesicles) & superficial structures (thyroid, parathyroid & salivary glands); all except the thyroid & male pelvis scanning is done utilizing high and low fidelity simulators.
-Incorporated within the simulated labs are the patient care criteria of: utilizing professional communication, obtaining informed consent and obtaining pertinent clinical history.
-Patient safety, universal precautions, disinfection techniques and ergonomics are also emphasized and evaluated throughout the course.
-Weekly online synchronous tutorial sessions are used to introduce the new topics, debrief the weekly scanning lab sessions and answer questions that arise from lab experiences.
-Students will be scanning each other for the abdomen, male (transabdominal) and female pelvis (transabdominal), thyroid, parathyroid & salivary glands.
-Phantoms are utilized for all sensitive exams such as obstetrics & transvaginal ultrasound; Standardized patients may be utilized for evaluations.
+This hands-on ultrasound-scanning course is conducted in a simulated laboratory environment utilizing high and low fidelity phantoms/simulators and human peer to peer scanning.
+The emphasis of this course is for students to become competent in scanning a normal abdomen & a female pelvis (transabdominal) utilizing a given protocol.
+The students will be scanning each other to enhance their scanning skills on the abdomen, superficial structures (thyroid, parathyroid & salivary glands) as well as transabdominal female and male pelvis.
+The students will utilize high and low fidelity phantoms/simulators to develop their sonographic scanning skills in the examinations of obstetrics & transvaginal scanning.
+Standardized patients may be utilized during the labs and for evaluations.
+Incorporated within the simulated labs are the patient care criteria of: utilizing professional communication, draping the patient, obtaining informed consent, obtaining pertinent clinical history and utilizing universal precautions throughout the examination.
+Patient safety, universal precautions, disinfection techniques and ergonomics are also emphasized and evaluated throughout this course.
+This is a hybrid course with weekly online synchronous tutorial sessions to introduce the new topics, debrief the weekly scanning lab sessions and answer questions that arise from lab experiences.
+All ultrasound scanning labs (simulation activities) will be on campus in the ultrasound lab.
 During COVID restrictions, the students will also be provided access to an ultrasound simulation software that can be utilized at home in order to better prepare for the on-campus scanning labs.
-All ultrasound labs will be on campus in the ultrasound lab and tutorial are online synchronous activities.

 Semester 3 – Summer